Shares of Rlj Lodging Trus Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Rlj Lodging Trus Has Fallen Below Previous 52-Week Low

-Shares of Rlj Lodging Trus (NYSE:RLJ) traded at a new 52-week low today of $10.22.
-This new low was reached on below average trading volume as 342,000 shares traded hands, while the average 30-day volume is approximately 1.9 million shares.
+Rlj Lodging Trus (NYSE:RLJ) traded today at a new 52-week low of $7.94.
+This new low was reached on below average trading volume as 218,000 shares traded hands, while the average 30-day volume is approximately 2.1 million shares.

+In the past 52 weeks, Rlj Lodging Trus share prices have been bracketed by a current low of $7.94 and a high of $19.00 and are now at $7.97.
+Over the last five market days, the 200-day moving average (MA) has gone down 0.8% while the 50-day MA has declined 3%.

 RLJ Lodging Trust is a self-advised and self-administered Maryland real estate investment trust.
 The Trust invests primarily in premium-branded, focused-service and compact full-service hotels.
 RLJ Lodging owns hotels in multiple states and the District of Columbia.